adrianplavka/bulk/README.md

 }
 ```

-To use this, simply declare a LineDecoder with a Body (that is automatically closed after decoding).
+To use this, simply declare a LineDecoder with a Body (that is automatically closed after decoding):

 ```go
     // Open a CSV file for read-only.